 Note that the port numbering does not necessarily determine the arrangement of data under mixed-mode data.
 Only the [Mixed-Mode Order] keyword determines how mixed-mode data is arranged.
 Only relationships and ports specified under [Mixed-Mode Order] shall appear as part of mixed-mode data.

-Reference impedances for mixed-mode data are assumed single-ended, as presented under the [Reference Impedance] keyword.
-For common-mode and differential-mode relationships, the same value of reference impedance shall be used under [Reference Impedance] for both ports.
+Reference resistances for mixed-mode data are assumed single-ended, as presented under the [Reference] keyword.
+For common-mode and differential-mode relationships, the same value of reference resistance shall be used under [Reference] for both ports.
 Differential-mode relationships assume an impedance across the ports of twice the single-ended value specified for either port in the relationship.
 Common-mode relationships assume an impedance across the ports of half the single-ended value specified for either port in the relationship.

 The rules for presenting frequency, line breaks, and other aspects of formatting follow those for traditional single-ended network data.